-The Coast to Coast self-drive extravaganza is one of our zingiest Irish Adventure Tours to date!
+The Coast to Coast 5-day self-driving tour of Ireland is one of our zingiest Irish Adventure Tours to date!
 So, if you want the perfect mix of culture and adventure, then look no further.
-Your tour along Ireland’s Wild Atlantic Way has everything we could possibly fit into a 5 day Irish itinerary.
+Your tour along Ireland’s Wild Atlantic Way has everything we could possibly fit into a 5 day Ireland road trip itinerary.
 Because we use local guides, you’re guaranteed to have a genuine Irish experience.

 Take a walk along the stunning Cliffs of Moher on the edge of the Atlantic Ocean.
 Soak up the unique atmosphere in the bustling bohemian city of Galway.
 Taste modern Irish cuisine paired with Irish craft beer, and experience the warmth of our legendary Irish hospitality.

 Every Self-Drive Tour booked with Overland Ireland comes with exceptional service, guided itinerary and extras, such as our Paddy the Pocket Pilot App, as standard.
 So, if you’re looking for an independent way to see Ireland with all the benefits and surprises of a guided tour with pre-booked “tried & loved” accommodation, you’re in good hands.
 But don’t take our word for it, check out our tour group reviews here.